Applications Opening SoonNotify me when applications open

 TKS is the leading innovation program in North America for students age 13-17.
 During TKS, students are guided by world-class mentors and collaboratively explore cutting-edge topics, while developing the skillset required to create the future.

-The program is designed to replicate learning environments of companies like Google and Facebook.
+The program is designed to replicate learning environments like MIT, Stanford, Google and Facebook.
 Participants will tackle interesting and complex problems with teams, while being exposed to the most salient topics of their generation.
 Throughout the program, TKS students will have access to exclusive conferences and events, internship opportunities, deliver presentations, engage in debates and discussions, and build their professional portfolio, including their LinkedIn profiles, 1-pagers and slide decks.

 Natalie talks about her research in aging and longevity.
 She's 14 years old and has become an expert in the industry by connecting with leaders across the world.

 Jay was exposed to Artificial Intelligence (AI) and Robotics during TKS, and is now using his knowledge in those areas to disrupt the agriculture industry.

 At Toronto's largest innovation conference, Ananya and Gaurav discuss how Artificial Intelligence will impact the future of work, education and careers.

 Meet TKS Innovators who are working on making a big impact in various industries, including virtual reality, medical devices, and human longevity.